 Canadian Relevance

 No direct Canadian connection identified.
 This study was not conducted by Canadian authors or in Canada.
-The use of hyperbaric oxygen therapy in this context (cerebral hypoperfusion post-surgical complication from aortic dissection) is not a Health Canada-recognized indication.
+The use of hyperbaric oxygen therapy in this context (cerebral hypoperfusion post-surgical complication from aortic dissection) is not a Health Canada-recognised indication.

 Study Limitations